-We have already focused on the US Marine Corps approach to risk management (see “Risk Management the US Marine Corps – it is a process”).
-Still, they are not alone within the military with formalizing approaches to decision-making under uncertainty.
+We have already focused on the US Marine Corps’ approach to risk management.
+Still, the Marine Corps is not alone in the military in formalizing approaches to decision-making under uncertainty.
 The US Army addresses the issue with a variation on the problem in its risk management manual.
-Again, there is a focus on process and discipline, which should be the focus of any risk management program.
+Again, the focus is on process and discipline, which should be the focus of any risk management program.
 A common theme is having a solid risk process to respond to uncertainty.

-The US Army focuses on four main principles.
-These principles include integration and decision-making at the right level, continuous assessments, and constant weighting of risk-return.
+The US Army focuses on four main principles: integration and decision-making at the right level, continuous assessments, and constant weighting of risk return.

 The principles of RM are: